United Airlines Flight 232: Failed component

 The fracture is clearly visible in the recovered fan disk from the center engine of UAL 232.

-The investigation, while praising the actions of the flight crew for saving lives, later identified the cause of the accident as a failure by United Airlines maintenance processes and personnel to detect an existing fatigue crack.
+The investigation praised the actions of the flight crew for saving lives and identified the cause of the accident as a failure by United Airlines maintenance processes and personnel to detect an existing fatigue crack.
 The Probable Cause in the report by the NTSB read as follows:

 The National Transportation Safety Board determines that the probable cause of this accident was the inadequate consideration given to human factors limitations in the inspection and quality control procedures used by United Airlines' engine overhaul facility which resulted in the failure to detect a fatigue crack originating from a previously undetected metallurgical defect located in a critical area of the stage 1 fan disk that was manufactured by General Electric Aircraft Engines.
 The subsequent catastrophic disintegration of the disk resulted in the liberation of debris in a pattern of distribution and with energy levels that exceeded the level of protection provided by design features of the hydraulic systems that operate the DC-10's flight controls.

 Post-crash analysis of the crack surfaces showed the presence of a penetrating fluorescent dye used to detect cracks during maintenance.
 The presence of the dye indicated that the crack was present and should have been detected at a prior inspection.
 The detection failure arose from poor attention to human factors in United Airlines' specification of maintenance processes.

 Investigators discovered an impurity and fatigue crack in the disk.
 Titanium reacts with air when melted, which creates impurities that can initiate fatigue cracks like that found in the crash disk.
 To prevent this, the ingot that would become the fan disk was formed using a "double vacuum" process: the raw materials were melted together in a vacuum, allowed to cool and solidify, then melted in a vacuum once more.
 After the double vacuum process, the ingot was shaped into a billet, a sausage-like form about 16 inches in diameter, and tested using ultrasound to look for defects.
 Defects were located and the ingot was processed further to remove them, but some nitrogen contamination remained.
-GE later added a third vacuum-forming stage because of their investigation into failing rotating titanium engine parts.
+GE added a third vacuum-forming stage in 1971 because of their investigation into failing rotating titanium engine parts.

 The contamination caused what is known as a hard alpha inclusion, where a contaminant particle in a metal alloy causes the metal around it to become brittle.
 The brittle titanium around the impurity then cracked during forging and fell out during final machining, leaving a cavity with microscopic cracks at the edges.
 For the next 18 years, the crack grew slightly each time the engine was powered up and brought to operating temperature.
 Eventually, the crack broke open, causing the disk to fail.